-For several years our Director of Global Initiatives has led 8th grade History and Humanities classes in lessons the WWII's Pacific Front and about Japan’s current constitution.
+For several years our Director of Global Education has led 8th grade History and Humanities classes in lessons the WWII's Pacific Front and about Japan’s current constitution.

 World Languages classes integrate lessons on cultures in addition to language acquisition.
 As an example, 7th-grade Spanish classes experienced the following:

 - learned about (and celebrated) Mexican Independence Day;

 - watched a live Skype of the “St. Nikolaus parade” in Salzburg;

 - listened to music from the Andes Mountains;

 - studied about mariachi, Latin American love songs and poems for Valentine’s, and Easter traditions from Sevilla, Spain; and